Aidbox/aidbox-sdk-js/examples/aidbox-subscription/README.md

 # AIDBOX SUBSCRIPTIONS API SAMPLE

-[Aidbox subscriptions module](https://docs.aidbox.app/api-1/reactive-api-and-subscriptions/subscriptions-1) is a way to subscribe and get notifications about updating resources on the server.
+[The Aidbox subscriptions module](https://docs.aidbox.app/api-1/reactive-api-and-subscriptions/subscriptions-1) is the way to subscribe and get notifications about updating resources on the server.
 It is a common denominator of FHIR R4/R5 subscriptions specification with some extensions.

 This example shows the flow of working with aidbox subscriptions in the node js application.